 Student Accommodation Yield Calculator — South Africa

 Calculate per-bed yield, model academic calendar vacancy, and compare student letting vs standard single-tenant rental on the same property.
+For short-term letting strategies, see the Holiday Let & Airbnb Yield Calculator which models nightly rate occupancy and platform fee deductions.

 Student Accommodation Yield Calculator